wacul/wercker-store-link/README.md

-# wercker-store-link
+# store-link

 This is a Wercker step to store and restore all symbolic links in the specified directory.
-It's useful for users of NPM commands in `node_modules/.bin` across multiple Wercker's pipelines.
+It's useful for users of NPM commands in `node_modules/.bin` across multiple pipelines.

-## wercker.yaml example
+## wercker.yml example

 ```yaml
 box: node:6.5